 - The Basic Instruction for Meteorologists (BIP-M) is a non-accredited course, recognised by the WMO as meeting the required standard for the training of qualified meteorologists.
 This course is of 31 weeks duration.

-Our Graduate Diploma in Meteorology covers the learning outcomes for the Basic Instruction Package for Meteorologists (BIP-M) as well as instruction on forecast services and systems and job simulation.
+- The Graduate Diploma in Meteorology is an accredited degree (AQF 7), CRICOS Course Code 033984D.
+This course is of 41 weeks duration, and is inclusive of the BIP-M. This course also includes instruction on forecast services and systems and job simulation.
 The Graduate Diploma learning objective is to produce a variety of forecasts to an appropriate standard, in the relevant format and to demonstrate a deeper level of knowledge of tropical meteorological theory.

 After completing the course students will be able to:

 - Demonstrate a sound level of knowledge of meteorological theory and forecast procedures.

 - Use observation data to analyse the current state of the atmosphere.